 Major Risks Action Plans Work at a Height Use a virtual reality to simulate and train for work at a height.
-Train and uninformed an experimental to construct 2 Train and reinforce supervisors in regard to safety measures for work at a height.
+Train and reinforce supervisors in regard to safety measures for work at a height.
 3 Control high-risk work by outsourcing specialists.
 Driving Vehicles 1 Program on accompaniment of transportation companies (taxis, passenger transport) who work with us, oriented toward instilling ENGIE Chile's culture of safety and the Life-Saving Rules.
-2 Implementation of the driver assistance system: Monitoring device: the vehicle's route can be monitored and information received on its position, displacement and speed so that early assistance is possible in the event of an accident.
+2 Implementation of the driver assistance system: Monitoring device: the car's route can be monitored and information received on its position, displacement and speed so that early assistance is possible in the event of an accident.
 Third Eye: it alerts the driver to hazardous situations on the road. • Fatigue and sleepiness: it alerts the driver to symptoms of fatigue and sleepiness.
 It detects symptoms such as yawning, closed eyes, smoking, talking on the phone, etc.